hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `public_network_access_enabled` - (Optional) Whether or not public network access is allowed for this CosmosDB account.

 * `capabilities` - (Optional) The capabilities which should be enabled for this Cosmos DB account.
 Value is a `capabilities` block as defined below.
-Changing this forces a new resource to be created.

 * `is_virtual_network_filter_enabled` - (Optional) Enables virtual network filtering for this Cosmos DB account.